 - i.
-The role of the committee includes: - ii.
-Providing oversight for the financial reporting process including the establishment of accounting policies and practices by the Bank; - iii.
-Providing oversight for Internal and external audit functions; - iv.
-Reviewing and approving the audit scope, depth, coverage and frequency and overall effectiveness; - v.
-Review and monitor the external auditors' independence and objectivity, taking into consideration relevant professional and regulatory requirements; - vi.
-Review coordination between the internal audit function and external auditors; Receiving key audit reports and ensuring that Executive Management is taking necessary corrective actions in a timely manner to address control deviations and weaknesses, non-compliance with policies, laws and regulations; - vii.
+Providing oversight for the financial reporting process including the establishment of accounting policies and practices by the Bank; - ii.
+Providing oversight for internal and external audit functions; - iii.
+Reviewing and approving the audit scope, depth, coverage and frequency and overall effectiveness; - iv.
+Review and monitor the external auditors' independence and objectivity, taking into consideration relevant professional and regulatory requirements; - v.
+Review coordination between the internal audit function and external auditors; - vi.
+Receiving key audit reports and ensuring that Executive Management is taking necessary corrective actions in a timely manner to address control deviations and weaknesses, non-compliance with policies, laws and regulations; - vii.
 Providing a linkage between the Board and the Bank of Ghana, reviewing inspection reports, reviewing guidelines and circulars and ensuring compliance; - viii.
-Annually recommending to the Board and Annual General Meeting (AGM), the appointment of the

-External Auditor, the audit fee and to advise the Board on any questions of resignation or dismissal of the External Auditors.
+Annually recommending to the Board and Annual General Meeting (AGM), the appointment of the External Auditor, the audit fee and to advise the Board on any questions of resignation or dismissal of the External Auditors.

-- ix.
+ix.
 To keep under review the Bank's policy on non-audit services provided by the External Auditors and recommend this to the Board having due regard to ensuring that the provision of such services does not impair the External Auditor's independence or objectivity.